rebus-ink/ink-API/activityDoc.md

 In all cases, the endpoint will return a 201 status and a Location that is the url of the activity created.

+General Errors:
+These errors can be thrown on various activities

+* 404: 'No reader with id {id}'
+* 403: 'Access to reader {id} disallowed'
+* 400: 'action {action type} not recognized' - action type should be one of 'Create', 'Add', 'Remove', 'Delete', 'Update', 'Read'
+* 400: 'cannot {verb} {type}' e.g. 'cannot delete Document'.
+Object types can be 'reader:Publication', 'Document', 'Note', 'reader:Stack'.
+But not all action - object combinations are supported.
+For example, Update reader:Publication is not supported.

 ## Publications

 ### Create a Publication